percona/pmm/docs/setting-up/server/docker.md

 ---

 !!! caution alert alert-warning "Important"
-    Grafana plugins have been moved to the data volume `/srv` since 2.23.0 version.
-So if any plugin is installed manually then it should be installed again after the upgrade.
+    Grafana plugins have been moved to the data volume `/srv` since the 2.23.0 version.
+So if you are upgrading PMM from any version before 2.23.0 and have installed additional plugins then plugins should be installed again after the upgrade.

     To check used grafana plugins:

     ```sh